umasubra/ExcelJsDocumentation/resources/chartcollection.md

 ### getItem(name: string)

-Gets the properties of the chart object by name.
+Gets the properties of the chart by name.

 #### Syntax
 ```js